Jorricks/iCal-library/docs/index.md

     There are many items on which we can improve, please file an issue if you encounter any issue or have a feature request.

+# Features
+- Easy python interface.
+It's as simple as '`client.load_ics_file("<my_file>").timeline`' to show all your events of that week.
+- Timeline support.
+Show exactly what is planned for a specific week.
+- ***Fully functional*** support for recurring iCal components.
+E.g. Any recurring event will show up as intended within the timeline interface.
+- Very fast parsing due to lazy evaluation of iCal properties.
+- Debugger supported.
+Any issues?
+Open up a debugger and inspect all values.
+- Minimal dependencies.
+Only `python-dateutil` and `pendulum`.

 ## Installation
 To use iCal Reader, first install it using pip: